mehfuzh/AutoBox/_posts/2011-11-03-getting-started.markdown

 _Arg.Varies_ speicifies *Any* arguments.
 It can be also used for caching , this will act similar to _VaryByParams_.

+However to cache an repository call, instead of Arg.Varies if you just want to pass default values and want to specify varible argument setup fluently, you can always do:

+	Container.Setup<ProductRepository>(x=> x.GetPrdocutById(0)).Caches(TimeSpan.FromMinutes(10)).VaryByArgs();

 Finally to make *Memcached* working you will need to have the following block in web.config (will be added automatically when installed from NUGet).